 The importance of support and specialized training for foster/adoptive parents and relative caregivers cannot be overstated.
 The Office of Foster and Adoptive Support and Training understands this need and the unique challenges these caregivers face.
 As such, the Office of Foster and Adoptive Support and Training has been designing and delivering innovative, evidence-based programs and services to meet these needs for nearly two decades.
 Through an array of peer support services and training modalities, the Office of Foster and Adoptive Support and Training increases parenting competencies, improves caregivers’ coping skills, and elevates the level of care provided.

-Adoption Support For Kentucky
+Adoption Support for Kentucky (ASK)

 Foster Parent Mentor Program

-It’s no secret…all transformation, growth, and development happens best within a positive ongoing relationship!
+It’s no secret…all transformation, growth, and development happen best within a positive ongoing relationship!
 The Foster Parent Mentor Program, in cooperation with the Cabinet for Health and Family Services, links the State’s newly approved Foster Parents with a trained Mentor for their first six months of service to bolster confidence and satisfaction as they adjust to their new roles and responsibilities.

 The Foster Parent Mentor Program specializes in one-on-one, short-term, intensive coaching relationships, which provide newly approved Foster Parents emotional encouragement, skill reinforcement, and parenting strategies unique to providing out-of-home care so as to enhance the quality of care provided and stabilize initial placements.
-Please contact Jeff Damron or Tamikia Dumas for more information.

 Foster Parent Training Program